 The Nursing Department serves as a training center for the American Heart Association’s Basic Life Support course.
 Cardiopulmonary resuscitation (CPR) classes are held twice a month at the Institute.
 The training center offers Heartsaver Adult CPR and AED, Child CPR and AED, and Infant CPR courses, as well as Healthcare Provider Basic Life Support classes.
 These classes keep all staff current on CPR certifications.

 Specialized Health Needs Interagency Collaboration Project (SHNIC)

-- Consultations and training on the educational implications of a child's diagnosis
+- Understanding the educational implications of a diagnosis

-- Referrals to other community and health resources or support services
+- Referring to other community and health resources or support services